 The primary focus of the first year of studying the piano is learning necessary technical skills through freedom and flexibility of all upper body parts: shoulders, arms, wrists, and fingers.

-Devoted exclusively to non-legato playing, the first book teaches the correct touch and tone production starting with a single note.
+Devoted exclusively to non-legato playing, Books 1A and 1B teach the correct touch and tone production, starting with a single note.
 Once the basic skills are acquired, new aspects of piano playing are added.
-The rhythm is introduced and developed through clapping, marching, and counting out loud.
+The rhythm is introduced and developed through clapping, marching, and singing.
 Once the rhythmic pulse is grasped, the student with ease learns the time values of the notes.

-The series present theoretical materials in an attractive easily understood form.
+The series present theoretical materials in an attractive, easily understood form.
 First, the students learn the geography of the keyboard and location of keys.
-Then, the students are introduced to musical notation one note at a time through songs and hands-on exercises and activities.
+Then, they are introduced to musical notation one note at a time through songs and hands-on exercises and activities.

 Method for beginners